 Some useful parameters of clothoids are given below[15].

-In the methodology being used, the clothoid will always have zero curvature and zero tangent angle at one end, with a specified radius and angle
+In the methodology being used, the clothoid will always have zero curvature and zero tangent angle at one end, with a specified radius

 at the other end.
 The parameter